-i-Minds: How Cell Phones, Computers, Gaming and Social Media are Changing Our Brains, Our Behavior, and the Evolution of Our Species.
+i-Minds (1st Edition): How Cell Phones, Computers, Gaming and Social Media are Changing Our Brains, Our Behavior, and the Evolution of Our Species.
 (240 pages, New Society Press c2014-2016).

 children and families, friends and lovers, work and learning, development and brain function as influenced by our ever changing world and the technologies within.
 In this exploration, Dr. Mari paints a picture of change, giving food for thought on what we should embrace and accept, what we should unequivocally reject, and many aspects of the digital era that are timely to debate.